Day One, Saturday, October 20, 2018

 Christopher H. Loo, MD-PhD

-Christopher H. Loo, MD-PhD is a licensed former orthopedic surgeon who has ten years of experience as the owner, operator and manager of his own real estate investing business in the Houston area.
-Dr. Loo’s business focuses on the acquisition, renovation, and rental of condominium units for up and coming professional students.
-In addition to his turnkey real estate investment business, Dr. Loo’s other non-clinical activities include EMR/EHR consulting, medical insurance review, and telemedicine.
-Dr. Loo earned his BS Summa Cum Laude from Texas A&M University, and his MDPhD from the medical scientist training program through the joint Baylor College of Medicine/ Rice University Biomedical Engineering Department.
+Christopher H. Loo, MD-PhD is a retired orthopedic surgeon-turned, residential real estate entrepreneur who has had over 10 years of investing experience in buying, selling, renovating, leasing, and managing over 1 million dollars of Houston real estate over the past 10 years.
+Dr. Loo focuses on the acquisition, renovation, and leasing of condominium units for professional clientele.
+In addition to his turnkey real estate investment business, Dr. Loo’s other non-medical activities include telemedicine, cryptocurrency investing, and professional speaking-writing.
+Dr. Loo earned his MD-PhD from the medical scientist training program through the joint Baylor College of Medicine/ Rice University Biomedical Engineering Department.
 Dr. Loo is a SEAK alumnus.

 B. Opportunities for Physicians with the FDA/Federal Government